jonatoj/API-Capstone/README.md

 Requirements
 A web browser.
 An active internet connection.
-User Instructions
+User Instructions.
 Select a Cuisine from the list and number of images to display.

 Then click the image to display the recipes information.

 ![Screenshot](results.png)

-Select one of the six displayed options by clicking.
+Select one of twenty six cuisines displayed and select number of recipes to display or use default number of recipes/image.

 ![Screenshot](recipe.png)

-User may start over at any time by clicking the button.

 Planned Development
-Add the following choices in the initial input fields:
-Diet Requirements: Any/None
-Cuisine: Any
-Intolerances/Allergies: None
-Allow the user to scroll through all the recipe results.
+Allow the user to select one of twenty six different cuisines Allow the user to scroll through all the recipe/image results.
-Display the complete recipe selected, including ingredients and preparation instructions.
-Give users the options to search for either recipes or nearby restaurants.
-Give users the ability to scroll through all the wine results.
-Based on current location, display nearby venues.
-Display the nutrition information of a selected meal for either a recipe or a menu selection.
+Allow the user to click on a image to view the recipe information.

 Technology Used

 HTML
 CSS
-JavaScript/JQuery/AJAX
-Credits
+JavaScript/JQuery
 Spoonacular Food API

 https://spoonacular.com/food-api

 Author
-Lisa Reinhardt

-Acknowledments
-Praveen Kumar Purushothaman — The incredible mentor.
+Jonathan Toj